elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20231101.md

   - Abstracts due 30 Nov 2023

 ---
-# Follow-up for Recent Events

-- Webinar on Xen by Stabellini
-  - Any follow up steps?
-    -  Software life cycle data supporting certification from AMD
-- Digital Avionics Systems Conference (next slide)

----
-# Follow-up on Digital Avionics Systems Conference

-- paper #1 (Steve VanderLeest, DASC):
-  - short presentation of the content, commenst as follows:
-  - Sam: There is som more work on overarching properties by NASA, Mallory Graydon
-    - proposal: get in toucch with her wrt experiences
-  - Sam: Comments on Reverse Engineering (RE) approach:
-    - feasible, but going to be a lot of work...
-    - inline assembly could be hard to remove
-    - drivers: some may contain binary firmware > would propose a significant issue
-    - drivers: reverse engineer requirements for object code is difficult
-  - Lenka: agrees on best approach is RE
-    - Linux in space: did a similar study, will publish about it
-    - addresses certification only to drivers that are OpenSource, no use of binary drivers and pre-selected HW configuration
-    - experience so far: selected 5 different HW plattforms where drivers are included in a compatible way
-  - Qasim
-    - No comments
-  - Ulises:
-    - No comments
-- paper #2 (Steve VanderLeest, DASC):
-  - short presentation of the content
-  - (no comments)

 # Logistics for "Features Required for Aerospace" Discussion

 A future discussion will cover "Features Required for Aerospace".
 Next steps are to create an agenda for the discussion (see below for start).